Forty years of research. One pilot. The evidence we have so far.

 Want your store data in here?

-Enterprise pilots deploy in your stores against your existing reporting, with a written readout against the metrics you set.
-If you want what the research predicts to show up in the report your operators already run, the entry is a structured pilot.
+A measured pilot deploys in a matched subset of your stores against your existing reporting, with a written readout against the metrics you set.
+If you run 5–50 locations and want what the research predicts to show up in the report your operators already run, the entry is a free twelve-week pilot.

 Source studies